-2 And finally, acute care hospitals may have 3 underlying reasons for operating psychiatric units that 4 generally aren't factors in freestanding IPFs.
-For example, 5 maintaining an IPF unit may improve a hospital's performance 6 under Medicare's inpatient PPS.
-Our analysis of 2008 7 Medicare cost reports found that acute care hospitals with 8 distinct-part units do have higher Medicare general 9 inpatient margins than hospitals without such units.
-10 As you know, it's not easy to tease out the 11 relative effects of these variables.
-IPF units do report 12 higher costs than freestanding facilities, but with the 13 relatively limited information we have about psychiatric 14 patients, it's difficult to say if those costs are because 15 they care for sicker patients or if they have different 16 quality of care or outcomes.
-17 So by isolating freestanding IPFs, which we've 18 done here, we can partially control for differences in 19 staffing and patient mixes across facilities, and we can set 20 aside concerns about the allocation of overhead.
-21 So this is what you'll see here.
-We've looked per diem payment and costs of freestanding IPFs from 1999 to 1 2 2009.
-Units are excluded, as I said, and also all government-owned facilities which have a very different cost 3 They are excluded as well.
-4 profile.
-5 As you can see, payments per day to freestanding 6 facilities grew rapidly during the transition to PPS, 7 climbing an average of 6.8 percent per year between 2005 and 2007, while cost growth generally was held below the level 8 of the market basket, rising just 2.8 percent over the same 9 10 period.
-Between 2008 and 2009, growth in payments per day 11 12 slowed to 3 percent, slightly less than the market basket of 13 3.2, but cost per day increased just 1.3 percent.
-Here, we have margins for that same period, for 14 those same freestanding IPFs.
-After the IPF PPS was 15 16 implemented in 2005, Medicare margins rose rapidly for 17 freestanding IPFs, climbing from 0.9 percent in 2004 to 19 18 percent in 2009.
-CMS anticipated some increase in freestanding 19 20 IPFs' payments and margins.
-That's because the PPS payment rates were calculated using cost data from both freestanding 21 reported costs.
-So the new base payment under the PPS would thus be higher, generally speaking, than the cost-based payments freestanding IPFs were receiving before, and total payments would increase as the transition to the full PPS progressed.
+- 1 quality. - 2 And finally, acute care hospitals may have - 3 underlying reasons for operating psychiatric units that - 4 generally aren't factors in freestanding IPFs.
+For example, - 5 maintaining an IPF unit may improve a hospital's performance - 6 under Medicare's inpatient PPS.
+Our analysis of 2008 - 7 Medicare cost reports found that acute care hospitals with - 8 distinct-part units do have higher Medicare general - 9 inpatient margins than hospitals without such units. - 10 As you know, it's not easy to tease out the - 11 relative effects of these variables.
+IPF units do report - 12 higher costs than freestanding facilities, but with the - 13 relatively limited information we have about psychiatric - 14 patients, it's difficult to say if those costs are because - 15 they care for sicker patients or if they have different - 16 quality of care or outcomes. - So by isolating freestanding IPFs, which we've - done here, we can partially control for differences in - 19 staffing and patient mixes across facilities, and we can set - 20 aside concerns about the allocation of overhead. - 21 So this is what you'll see here.
+We've looked - 22 just at freestanding IPFs.
+This is the cumulative change in

+- 1 per diem payment and costs of freestanding IPFs from 1999 to - 2 2009.
+Units are excluded, as I said, and also all - 3 government-owned facilities which have a very different cost - 4 profile.
+They are excluded as well. - 5 As you can see, payments per day to freestanding - 6 facilities grew rapidly during the transition to PPS, - 7 climbing an average of 6.8 percent per year between 2005 and - 8 2007, while cost growth generally was held below the level - 9 of the market basket, rising just 2.8 percent over the same - 10 period. - Between 2008 and 2009, growth in payments per day - 12 slowed to 3 percent, slightly less than the market basket of - 13 3.2, but cost per day increased just 1.3 percent. - Here, we have margins for that same period, for - 15 those same freestanding IPFs.
+After the IPF PPS was - 16 implemented in 2005, Medicare margins rose rapidly for - 17 freestanding IPFs, climbing from 0.9 percent in 2004 to 19 - 18 percent in 2009. - 19 CMS anticipated some increase in freestanding - 20 IPFs' payments and margins.
+That's because the PPS payment - 21 rates were calculated using cost data from both freestanding - 22 IPFs and hospital-based units, which, as I said, have higher